ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Change Status Workflow/endpoint_create_change_status_admin_defined.md

    }
 }
 ```
 POST /changes/statuschanges

-Submits a change for routing when routing method is set to admin\-defined.
+Submits a change for routing when routing method is set to admin-defined.
 In this endpoint, the user submits the change for routing.
 In the example below, the user includes a change administrator to modify the assigned change administrator for the change.

+**Request**

 ```
 {